MaterializeInc/materialize/doc/developer/mzbuild.md

      The optional `matching` field specifies a glob that determines which files in the `source` directory to copy.

-  *  `type: cargo-bin` builds a Rust binary with Cargo.
-The `bin` field is a string or a list of strings that indicates the name of one or more binary target in the Cargo workspace to build.
+  *  `type: cargo-build` builds a Rust binary with Cargo.
+The `bin` field is a string or a list of strings that indicates the name of one or more binary targets in the Cargo workspace to build.
 The resulting artifact will be placed into the mzbuild context.
 The `example` field works identically but names an example to build rather than a binary.